jon-jacky/Piety/viewer/README.md

 - **C-x 1** - Delete viewer panel, if viewer panel has focus.
 Needed only for testing *C-x 3*.

-Files and buffer contents:

-- **C-x f** - Load named file into focus window, enter file name at prompt.

-- **M-RET** - Select a file or web page from the viewer window, load it into a buffer, and display it in the editor window.
+Files, directories, and buffers:

+- **C-x C-b** - Show list of buffers in viewer window.

 - **C-x b** - Show named buffer in focus window, enter buffer name at prompt.
-Type RET to return to previous buffer.
+Type RET for the default, return to previous buffer.

+- **C-x C-d** - List file directory in viewer window.
+Enter relative or absolute directory path at prompt.
+Type RET for the default, the current working directory.

+- **C-x C-f** - Load named file into focus window, enter file name at prompt.
+If there is no such file, create a new empty buffer, whose contents can be written out to the file system later.
+    There is no default, type RET to cancel the operation.

-- **C-x C-b** - Show list of buffers in viewer window.
+- **C-o** and **M-o**  - Select the item on the current line in the list in the viewer window.
+The item might be a buffer, file or directory.
+    Type *C-o* to display the item in the viewer window.
+    Type *M-o* ti display the item in the editor window (except directories, which are always displayed in the viewer window)

 Navigating among windows:

 - **C-x v** - Switch focus from editor window to viewer window.